Top of page

 Lymphatic vessels pass through lots of ‘checkpoints’ called lymph nodes (sometimes known as lymph glands).
 Lymph nodes are small, bean-shaped structures.
 They are usually 1 to 2cm long.

-Figure: Structure of a lymph node
+Structure of a lymph node

-Some lymph node groups are near the surface of your skin – for example, in your neck (cervical lymph nodes), armpits (axillary lymph nodes) or groin (inguinal lymph nodes).
+Some groups of lymph node are near the surface of your skin – for example, in your neck (cervical lymph nodes), armpits (axillary lymph nodes) or groin (inguinal lymph nodes).
 You can sometimes feel these if they swell up.
 This often happens if you have an infection and isn’t usually a sign of something serious.
+There are lots of other lymph nodes deep inside your body that can’t be felt from the outside – for example, in your chest (mediastinal lymph nodes) or tummy (abdominal lymph nodes).

 Lymph nodes filter lymph.
 They trap germs and damaged or abnormal cells, and activate immune responses to help your body get rid of them.